a-griffiths/AutoSpec/README.md

 ## Getting Started

 Currently the code has only been tested on a linux system but it should work as long as the prerequisites are met.
+Thus, all installation and running instructions are based on linux systems (for now).

 ## Prerequisites